bu-rcs/PkgAutoTest/Notes.md

 1. Ideas:
 * (Dennis) When testing a GUI program, can we get a screenshot of the headless X server?
 Ans: [yes](https://unix.stackexchange.com/questions/365268/how-do-i-take-a-screen-shot-of-my-xvfb-buffer), using the "xwd" utility.
+* (Dennis) Could this process be run via Nextflow?
 2. Major components:
 * Test searching script that finds all test.qsub files (based on specific search criteria) and creates a list to be submitted.
 * A submission script that submits the list of test.qsub's to the queue along with a job to run the post-test analysis.